trixiewasanegg/begaydocrim.es/README.md

 Frontend will be built relatively raw HTML & CSS around Markdown, Zero-MD, and all that funky fresh stuff.

 Backend bot will run in Python, using a Discord server as a quasi-CMS dashboard.

+## TO-DO:
+Update dotenv-example, make it easier to understand